kestler01/django_advanced_war_api/README.md

-sign-out | delete | deletes user token change-pw | patch | takes old password an new one, checks data and stores new hashed password games | get | index games, currently only owned games
- | post | create a game, requires a name
-games/:id/ | get | get the one game and it's details
- | delete | delete the game, wil also delete it's pieces
- | patch | partial update of the game, will not change owner
-games/:id/pieces | get | index the games pieces, data also included in previous view, but this doesn't return the games data
-| post | create a new piece
-games/:id/pieces/:id | get | get the one piece ans it's details
-| delete | delete the piece
-| patch | partial update of the piece
+sign-out | delete | deletes user token change-pw | patch | takes old password an new one, checks data and stores new hashed password games | get | index games, currently only owned games games | post | create a game, requires a name games/:id/ | get | get the one game and it's details games/:id/ | delete | delete the game, wil also delete it's pieces games/:id/ | patch | partial update of the game, will not change owner games/:id/pieces | get | index the games pieces, data also included in previous view, but this doesn't return the games data games/:id/pieces | post | create a new piece games/:id/pieces/:id | get | get the one piece ans it's details games/:id/pieces/:id | delete | delete the piece games/:id/pieces/:id | patch | partial update of the piece

 ---
 <!--